epfl-ada/ada-2023-project-ndlmada/docs/index.md

 It is important to see that this pagerank analysis doesn’t completely cancel the counting analysis done beforehand, but it comes as a complement.
 The counting analysis states that people are in general known by what they did, and it shows the disparity of knowledge among the players.
 One could argue that if all the players came together, they would be able to state everything that a person did, and it shows in a way that the population never forgets.
 The pagerank analysis, on the other hand, states that a large portion of the players know most of the targets based on who they interacted with.
 Yes, the targets did a lot of things, but it is easier to both remember and find the person related to the target than what they achieved.
 Most of the players even went through the same People page to find their common target, which shows how important this People is in the path.
-We also see that the Countries are really important in the Wikipedia architecture as they are related to most of the pages and have by far the biggest pagerank (see Fig. below), but in the paths they are not important.
+We also see that the Countries are really important in the Wikipedia architecture as they are related to most of the pages and have by far the biggest pagerank (Fig. 11), but in the paths they are not important.
 This consolidates the fact that the People category is important because, even with Countries being very present (and so a lot of occasions for the players to find their target via the Countries), the People category came in at the top.